Tekkiech/Computer-Science-A-Level/README.md

 ## 🤖 Use of AI

-This project made limited, explicit use of AI agents to format this README and provide questions for use in the program as a catalogue.
+This project made limited, explicit use of AI agents to format this README and provide questions for use in the program in the JSON format.